dvdsgl/gatsby-autotune-demo/README.md

 }
 ```

-Then I render the login button as a component that uses's `autotune.oneOf` to create some variable colors and labels to be A/B tested:
+Then I render the login button as a component using `autotune.oneOf` to create some variable colors and labels to be A/B tested:

 ```jsx
 import { oneOf } from 'autotune'